urbancompasspony/steamdeck/SteamOS/EmuDeck/RPCS3/README.md

-# For God of War I, II, Chains of Olympus and Ghost of Sparta:
+# For God of War Collection and God of War Origins Collection:

 Keep the default configurations.